 Interested in using Instructional Technology to help students achieve, and helping your colleagues infuse instructional technology into their teaching?
-The Master of Education (M.Ed.) in Instructional Technology may be just what you are looking for to enhance your career!
+The Master of Education (M.Ed.) with a concentration in Instructional Technology may be just what you are looking for to enhance your career!

 Technology has brought change to the work of organizations of all types.
 Significant changes can be seen in the use of technology in instruction and the delivery of instruction via technology.